-The September 17, 1892, edition of the American Architect and Building News noted that the property “is now being raised in height, giving about six additional suites to the hotel” (as compared with the thirteen suites reported by the Herald).
+A September 17, 1892, edition of the American Architect and Building News noted that the property “is now being raised in height, giving about six additional suites to the hotel” (as compared with the thirteen suites reported by the Herald).
 Like the building at 4 Charlesgate East, “the additional work will be of ‘slow burning’ construction,” which the article described in detail.

 In about 1912, Herbert Garfield Summers became manager of The Charlesgate.
 He and his wife, Fanny M. (Smith) Summers, lived in the hotel.

 In June of 1915, Harriet Hayden filed for (and subsequently received) permission to replace a small window in the basement on the east side of 459 Marlborough under the “bay window nearest back” with “two larger windows with 16 inch brick pier between them.”
 The occupancy was indicated as five apartments.
 The remodeling was designed by J. Pickering Putnam.

-In May of 1916, Harriet Hayden filed for (and subsequently received) permission to enlarge eight basement windows on the Marlborough façade “so as to give more light in these rooms.”
-The remodeling was designed by J. Pickering Putnam.
+In May of 1916, Harriet Hayden, as trustee, filed for (and subsequently received) permission to enlarge eight basement windows on the Marlborough façade of 10 Charlesgate East “so as to give more light in these rooms.”
+The remodeling was once again designed by her brother.

 J. Pickering Putnam died in February of 1917.
 Grace Putnam continued to live at The Charlesgate until shortly before her death in April of 1948.

-In about 1923, Herbert Summers acquired The Charlesgate.
-Herbert G. Summers et al were the assessed owners from 1924, and Herbert Summers and Mary G. Potter are shown as the owners on the 1928 Bromley map.
-He continued to manage the property, and he and his wife continued to live there.
+Herbert Summers continued to manage the property, and he and his wife continued to live there.
 He also owned the Cliff House hotel in Scituate.

 On August 13, 1947, The Charlesgate (comprising 4-10 Charlesgate and 459 Marlborough) was acquired by Boston University.
 In its August 1, 1947, article on the transaction, the Boston Globe commented that “stepping into the Charlesgate is like stepping back into the 1890s.
 The small, dimly-lit lobby with its Austrian marble and flowered slipcovers, is exactly the same as when the hotel opened… ‘There never has been a bar or a cocktail lounge in the Charlesgate,’ a member of the hotel staff said proudly last night.
 ‘Not one drop of liquor has ever been served by the management.
 And we have had no big parties or balls.
 It is a quiet, Boston-type hotel.'”